Football Words, Phrases, Slang & Terminology Explained

-A Fox in the Box is a player that is known for being quick and skilful at evading players that try to mark them, making them a brilliant player to pass to in order to bag a goal for the team.
+A Fox in the Box is a player that is known for being quick and skilful at evading players that try to mark them, making them a brilliant player to pass to bag a goal for the team.
 The term "poacher" is also used in a similar context.

 The phrase “football pyramid” describes a league system wherein teams can be promoted and relegated.
-For example, non-league teams in England can progress all the way up to the Premier League, and the same goes the other way for Premier League teams too.
+For example, non-league teams in England can progress up to the Premier League, and the same goes for Premier League teams.

-Quite simply, this football phrase is used as a slang term for the manager of a club.
+Quite simply, this football phrase is a slang term for the manager of a club.
 It is also commonly used in the workplace to describe a boss or manager.
-It’s also worth noting that this football word has a neutral connotation (i.e. It can be used both positively and negatively) and should not be confused with "skipper".
+It’s also worth noting that this football word has a neutral connotation (i.e., It can be used positively and negatively) and should not be confused with "skipper".

-A Spanish football word that directly translates to “Galactic” in English, this is a term of endearment used to refer to a world-class player that transfers for a ridiculously high fee.
-It was made popular during the early 2000s when Spanish club Real Madrid signed the likes of David Beckham, Ronaldo Nazario and Zinedine Zidane for large sums of money.
+A Spanish football word that directly translates to “Galactic” in English is a term of endearment used to refer to a world-class player that transfers for a ridiculously high fee.
+It was popular in the early 2000s when Spanish club Real Madrid signed the likes of David Beckham, Ronaldo Nazario and Zinedine Zidane for large sums of money.

 Game of Two Halves

-This football phrase is often used to describe a match where one team dominates the game in the first half, but the other team then ends up dominating in the second half.
+This football phrase is often used to describe a match where one team dominates the game in the first half, but the other team then dominates in the second half.

 Getting Stuck in

 This football phrase refers to a goal that has been scored (and allowed) without the ball having entirely crossed over the goal line.
-However, with the recent introduction of goal-line technology, the likelihood of a Ghost Goal being awarded is much slimmer now compared to before.
+However, with the recent introduction of goal-line technology, the likelihood of a Ghost Goal being awarded is much slimmer than before.

-This football phrased is used when a smaller club heavily defeats a much larger club that’s widely considered to be more successful.
-In tournaments like the FA Cup where English teams from both low and top-level leagues go up against each other, giant-killing is something that big teams need to look out for.
+This football phrase is used when a smaller club heavily defeats a much larger club widely considered more successful.
+In tournaments like the FA Cup, where English teams from both low and top-level leagues go up against each other, giant killing is something that big teams need to look out for.

-A popular football phrase that’s also used in American sports, GOAT is an acronym for “Greatest of All Time”, used to describe a legendary player that’s considered to be better than the rest.
-The likes of Lionel Messi, Pele and Ronaldo have all been referred to as “the GOAT”, but it depends on who you ask!
+A popular football phrase also used in American sports, GOAT is an acronym for “Greatest of All Time”, used to describe a legendary player considered to be better than the rest.
+The likes of Lionel Messi, Pele and Ronaldo have all been called “the GOAT”, but it depends on whom you ask!